-Is your blank sheet of paper – intended for either your marketing planning or your marketing activities – which, let’s face it, seemed such a good idea at the start of 2014 – still, well, a blank sheet of paper?!
+Is your blank sheet of paper – intended for either your marketing planning or your marketing activities – which, let’s face it, seemed such a good idea at the start of the New Year – still, well, a blank sheet of paper?!

 A blank piece of paper is seen as a great opportunity and embraced by some, and downright scary for others!
 If you’re in the category of the latter, then hopefully the tips below will help: